dtinth/ow/public/README.md

 -----END PUBLIC KEY-----
 ```

+The request will contain a JSON payload (`Content-Type: application/json`).

+- The `text` key contains the text stripping the prefix.
-The request will contain a JSON payload (`Content-Type: application/json`), and contains some fields of the Discord.js [`Message`](https://discord.js.org/#/docs/main/stable/class/Message) object graph.
+- The `message` key contains some fields of the Discord.js [`Message`](https://discord.js.org/#/docs/main/stable/class/Message) object graph.

 ```
-{
+message {
   content
   createdTimestamp
   embeds